Skip a Step! - Cloned

 The Rider Skills Test (RST) is used for both two-wheeled (RST-2W) and three-wheeled vehicles (RST-3W).

 - Both tests consist of four riding evaluations that measure your control of the motorcycle and your hazard-response skills.
 The final two exercises involve speeds of about 15 miles per hour.
-Please see the Georgia Motorcycle Operator's Manual for more details about each evaluation.
+Please view the Georgia Motorcycle Operators Manual for more details about each evaluation.

 - You will be scored on time/distance standards as well as path violations.
-The test can be ended early for point accumulation, committing an unsafe act, or failure to understand or follow instructions.
+The test can be ended early for:

 When you report for your test, you should have: